 A formal application is required from a person seeking admission or readmission to graduate studies.
-A statewide ApplyTexas application can be used to apply to any public university in the state of Texas and can be accessed at http://www.applytexas.org.
-Applicants may be considered for only one degree-seeking application at a time for a particular semester.
+Applicants should refer to the program website for information regarding how to submit an application.
+Some programs use a national application service and some use the state's ApplyTexas application.
+Applicants may be considered for only one degree-seeking program at a time for a particular semester.

-An application fee of $50 for U.S. citizens and permanent residents or $90 for international applicants is required to process an application for admission.
+An application fee of $65 for U.S. citizens and permanent residents or $90 for international applicants is required to process an application for admission.
 The application fee is nonrefundable.
-Checks or money orders (U.S. currency) should be made payable to Texas A&M University.
-All financial dealings with Texas A&M University may be done by check or money order provided it displays an agency bank in the U.S. and has magnetic ink character recognition (MICR) routing numbers at the bottom of the check.
-The $50 fee required of U.S. citizens or permanent residents may be waived, but only in exceptional cases, for low-income applicants.
+Most national application services also charge a processing fee.
+The $65 fee required of U.S. citizens or permanent residents may be waived, but only in exceptional cases, for low-income applicants.
 In such cases, an applicant should include with the application for admission a letter from his/her financial aid officer or other knowledgeable officer verifying the need for a waiver.
 Waiver of the $90 international application fee is not available.

-With the approval of the degree granting unit providing admission, admission to graduate studies normally remains valid for one year from the term of acceptance with one $50 or $90 (as appropriate) application fee.
+With the approval of the degree granting unit providing admission, admission to graduate studies normally remains valid for one year from the term of acceptance.
 Admission deferral requests must be made before the start of the term of the original application.
 An extension to the one-year time limit may be granted, if requested by the applicant in writing and approved by the degree granting unit.

 Departments may have admission requirements in addition to those of the University.
 In such cases, higher departmental requirements supersede those of the University.
-While an application for admission may be considered with unofficial test scores and uploaded transcripts (by departmental discretion), official test scores and transcripts are required for enrollment.
-The official test scores and transcripts will be compared to any unofficial documents used for admission.
+While an application for admission may be considered with unofficial test scores and uploaded transcripts (by departmental discretion), official test scores and transcripts must be provided prior to enrollment.
+The official test scores and transcripts will be compared to any unofficial documents provided for admission.
 If discrepancies are identified, the admission may be rescinded.
+Admission may also be rescinded if we discover or receive notification of fraudulent admission credential(s).

 The normal requirement for admission to graduate studies is a scholastic record which, over at least the last two years of full-time academic study in a degree program, gives evidence of the applicant’s ability to do successful graduate level work.
 An applicant whose academic record is not satisfactory, or who is changing fields of study, may be required to take additional work in preparation for graduate study.
 Such work will normally be arranged in conference with the graduate advisor or the head of the student’s major department.
 Before accepting a student for graduate study, a department may require that the student pass a comprehensive examination covering the basic undergraduate work in that field.